 Recognizing the Signs and Symptoms

+Age-related incontinence is a common condition among seniors, and recognizing the signs and symptoms is crucial for timely diagnosis and proper management.
 If you or a loved one experiences sudden urges to urinate, frequent nighttime awakenings, or leakage during everyday activities, it may be time to consider age-related incontinence.
-Don’t be embarrassed; these symptoms are common among seniors.
-Seek professional help for an accurate diagnosis and personalized treatment plan.
+Seeking professional help for an accurate diagnosis and personalized treatment plan is recommended.

-Sudden Leakage Without Warning: Individuals with urge incontinence may experience involuntary urine leakage with little to no warning.
+- Sudden Leakage Without Warning: Individuals with urge incontinence may experience involuntary urine leakage with little to no warning.
 This can happen both during the day and night, disrupting daily activities and sleep.

-Skin Irritation and Infections: Prolonged exposure to urine can lead to skin irritation and even urinary tract infections (UTIs).
+- Skin Irritation and Infections: Prolonged exposure to urine can lead to skin irritation and even urinary tract infections (UTIs).
 Seniors with age-related incontinence may experience redness, rash, or discomfort in the genital area.

 Seeking Professional Help